-The founders were great men and women of long-range vision who operated on enduring principles and lived their lives based upon absolutes through truth and inspiration.
+The founders were great men and women of long-range vision who operated on enduring principles and lived their lives based upon absolutes of truth and inspiration.
 Because they had the capacity to translate their vision into reality to fulfill their own unique mission, they were great leaders.

 As scholars, their mission is exercising that talent which is particular to them, for the purposes most needed in the world around them, thus adding value to the lives of others and to humanity as a whole.
-Discovering mission is a key part of their personal search for meaning and direction in life.
+Discovering their mission is a key part of their personal search for meaning and direction in life.
 They must ask themselves: 1) What am I meant to do?
 2) Why was I meant to do it?
 3) How am I going to achieve it?
 Knowing the answers to these questions will enrich their lives and empower them in their mission.
 When they begin to realize their personal mission, they will not only desire to make a difference in the world and contribute to matters greater than themselves, but this realization is indispensable to their own happiness and well-being.